zacharyt-cs/reddit-data-engineering/airflow/README.md

 These arguments will be parsed and used in the `wordcount_by_date.py` script.

 Instead of using the bash code, I wrapped the above in the DataprocSubmitJobOperator.
+Besides the difference in API and the parameterisation, it is functionally identical.

 The code looks like this (you can find it in `stocks_dag.py`):
 ```
 from airflow.providers.google.cloud.operators.dataproc import DataprocSubmitJobOperator

+PYSPARK_URI = f'gs://{BUCKET}/scripts/wordcount_by_date.py'

 pyspark_job = {
 	"reference": {"project_id": PROJECT_ID},